If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

-January is ‘Veganuary’ the month that going vegan is promoted.
 Plant based diets are increasing in popularity as they’re better for our health, the health of the planet and the health of animals .
-Going vegan has never been so popular, one in 10 of us in the UK have tried it and its becoming increasingly common for families to raise their children on vegan diets.
+Going vegan has never been so popular, and the number of vegans in Great Britain quadrupled between 2014 and 2019 .

 I live just along the coast from Brighton, the vegan capital of the UK and see lots of families who are thinking about raising their babies and children on a vegan diet or who have already made the leap!

 Typical adult vegan diets tend to be low in fat and high in fibre which is not suitable for growing children who need a lot more energy and nutrients from food in order to meet their nutritional requirements for normal growth and development.